Cloud-SPAN/nerc-metagenomics04-polishing/_episodes/01-polishing-assembly.md

 ~~~
 {: .output}

-If not already in there, we can navigate into the `pilon` directory and have a look at the output files Pilon has produced.
+Navigate into the `pilon` directory and have a look at the output files Pilon has produced.
 ~~~
-cd ~/cs_course/analysis/pilon
+cd pilon
 ls
 ~~~
 {: .bash}